margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The lone bird flies high through the spring trees.
 The lone bird sits still on the electric wire.
 The lone bird sails gracefully on the yellow driving sign.
-The lone bird rests on a walking sine.
+The lone bird rests on a walking sign.
 The lone bird launches and lands onto a brown tree branch.

 <br>